-Market price risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from gold price risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
-The management is of the opinion that the Group's exposure to market price risk is minimal.
-During the current year, the Group entered into an interest rate swap arrangement with a local bank to swap its floating rate loan arrangements to fixed rate.
+Market price risk is the risk that fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from gold price risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
+Management is of the opinion that Group's exposure to market price risk is minimal.
+During 2020, the Group entered into an interest rate swap arrangement with a local bank to swap its floating rate loan arrangements to fixed rate.